Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

 (such as typing and menu selection) unworkable.

 After much tinkering around, the author decides to release two versions of the recorder known as v0.71 (PuppyDisk), and v0.72 (KittyMemory).
+These two versions managed to avoid many of the problems mentioned in the above paragraph.
 The former dumps all frames into a filestream while the latter dumps all frames into the memory.
-Both versions seems able to sustain stable recordings up to a few minutes.
+Both versions seems able to sustain stable recordings for at least a few minutes.
-The former may give non respectable frame rates for large / full screen recordings, while the latter offers better performance but at the price of being a memory hog.
+The former may still give low frame rates when performing full screen recordings, while the latter offers better performance but at the price of being a memory hog.

-For the latter version (v0.72 KittyMemory), while some may argue that dumping all recorded frames into memory (insted of the disk) is very wasteful of resources; however, considering a modern PCs having 8GB++ , especially in business machines or gaming machines with high performance, recording the screen for like 10 minutes will probably take less than 1 GB of memory, but doing will give very stable rates of recording and decent interactivity for the user.
+For the latter version (v0.72 KittyMemory), while some may argue that dumping all recorded frames into memory (insted of the disk) is very wasteful of resources; however, considering most modern PCs will be having 8GB of memory or more,  especially in high performance business machines or gaming machines, recording the screen for like 10 minutes will probably take less than 1 GB of memory, but doing will give very stable rates of recording and decent interactivity for the user.